 What makes a good haunting?
 First-rate folklore, the stories of unfinished dreams, and opulent history.
 Glamorous Los Angeles possesses all these traits and the ghostly haunts that come with it.
-Check out these spooky places for a perfect day in haunted Hollywood:
+Check out these spooky places for a perfect day in haunted Hollywood in 2021:

 Hollywood Forever Cemetery